devonjones/openforge-tutorials/sets/paints.md

 # Metallics

-Unfortunatly, nearly all acrylic metal paints are garbage.
+Unfortunatly, nearly all acrylic metal paints are fairly bad.
 The pigments can't be ground as fine, so they tend to be really gloppy and are hard to get good results with.
 There is one exception to this: Vallejo Metal Color (VMC) (not to be confused with metal paints in the game or model color lines, and not to be confused with vallejo metallics).
-These metal paints are a joy to work with.  they start of already very thin, and have fantastic coverage.
+These metal paints are a joy to work with.
+They start of already very thin, and have fantastic coverage.
+I don't know what black magic Vallejo is doing with this, but they are incredible.
+I basically don't use any of my other metallic paints anymore.
 Don't bother with anything else.

 The only real downside in them is that they only have two non 'silver' based colors, gold and copper. that being said, you can make a great bronze by mixing those two.
 For a starter of vallejo metal color, I would recommend: